 “Come at once.
 I want you on a matter of business.
 Tell your employer it is a family affair; I will make up your wages.”

-Apparently, rumors had surfaced that Rene wanted to marry and Jeanne was convinced that his affections had cooled as his absences from Paris had become more frequent and longer.
+Apparently, rumors had surfaced that Rene wanted to marry and the Widow Gras or Jeanne Bricourt and was convinced that his affections had cooled as his absences from Paris had become more frequent and longer.
 However, for some reason the plan to harm Rene was not immediately put into action.
 Whether Gaudry wanted to wait or Jeanne stalled is unclear.
 Nonetheless, after a month or so she contacted her nephew who worked as a gilder and asked him to obtain some vitriol (sulfuric acid) as she had some copper she wanted to clean.

 In early January of 1877, she received a letter from Rene stating that he wanted to talk to her in person.
 The tone of the letter was serious, and she became convinced that he was about to inform her that he wanted to marry someone.

 “Then there entered into the woman’s mind one of the most diabolical projects ever conceived by a fiend in human shape.
 She formed the design of so disfiguring the young man for life as to render his marriage impossible, and of inflicting on him prolonged suffering that she might have the opportunity of earning his lasting gratitude by appearing to act as his devoted nurse.”